-ATH-010.
+ATH010.
 Rehearsal and Production: Students are invited to participate in theater productions in a variety of capacities, both on-stage and off-stage.
-To gain transcript recognition for participation in these activities, students must register the theater practicum with the registrar and achieve a passing grade from the faculty supervisor.
+To gain transcript recognition for participation in these activities, students must register for the theater practicum with the registrar and achieve a passing grade from the faculty supervisor.
 Requests for practicum transcript recognition must be filed with the registrar during the term in which the practicum is undertaken.
 During the senior year, students may request up to two full practicum credits towards graduation.
 Such requests are made to the registrar during the senior year transcript audit (or its equivalent for those who plan to graduate early).
-Each full theater practicum credit is accumulated from three previous passing grades.
+Each full theater practicum credit is accumulated from three previous passing grades (any combination of theatre and dance practicum).
 No more than two such graduation credits are available, whatever the discipline (music, theater, or dance).
 Students are advised to select full practicum credits in whichever area best suits their academic program.